How to construct a super-fast line stripper

 A better means is to use one of the several clever little hand-held line stripping devices that are available.
 These whiz spent line off reels but they spew it just as messily all over the place, despite best efforts to direct the discard into a suitable receptacle.
 A further downside is that these strippers are quite pricey, and some of the little parts quickly wear out if the unit is used very regularly.

 Best of all however is to rattle together your own super line stripper/de-spooler from a handful of bits that most of us will have in the house, garage or shed.
 All you need is an empty soft drink bottle with the cap attached, a 6mm diameter/60mm long stainless bolt, a 6mm stainless nut, two stainless washers and a cordless drill.
 Bottles from 500ml to 3 litres all have the same standard sized cap, but smaller bottles are easier to work with.
 The ‘waisted’ shape of the 500ml bottle tends to keep the line in the one area when stripping.

-The picture gallery below shows how 10 minutes can build you a super line stripper that leaves the shop-bought versions standing.
-Click the gallery to view the step-by-step guide...
+The pictures below show how 10 minutes can build you a super line stripper that leaves the shop-bought versions standing.

 * When you bin the line-wrapped bottle remember NOT to discard the all important cap drill attachment which is safely stored for next use.

-To wind the line back off the bottle you need a second cap; either heat a length of welding rod and puncture a hole in the centre of the cap and centrally in the base of the bottle.
+To wind the line back off the bottle you need a second cap; heat a length of welding rod and puncture a hole in the centre of the cap and centrally in the base of the bottle.
 Thread the wire through the newly created hole in the base of the bottle and out through the neck.
-Locate the rod through the hole in the second cap and screw onto the bottle.
-Heat the end of the rod and puncture a 2cm rubber gromet to assist with applying pressure when re-spooling from the line on the bottle.
-Repeat at the other end of the wire.